RunestoneInteractive/thinkcspy/_sources/Files/AlternativeFileReadingMethods.rst

     infile.close()

-There are several important things to notice in tis code:
+There are several important things to notice in this code:

 On line 2 we have the statement ``line = infile.readline()``.
 We call this initial read the **priming read**.